-We went out that morning because we were craving coffee and conversation, but we actually got this over a cup of instant we made ourselves on the couch as they pretended to build ‘campfires’ with sticks outside.
+We went out that morning because we were craving coffee and conversation, but we actually got this over the cup of instant we made ourselves on the couch as they pretended to build ‘campfires’ with sticks outside.

 When two is sometimes easier than one

-Sure there are squabbles over who has the green dump truck, but on the whole, I think we get more of a break thanks to their friendship.
+Sure, there are squabbles over who has the green dump truck, but on the whole, I think we get more of a break thanks to their friendship.

 I think we will go out for a cafe breakfast again soon, but I’ll ensure we go somewhere where the boys can play together while we eat.
 There’s a cafe on the roof of a surf club near us where the kids are welcome to run around and bring their toys.
 It’s family friendly, not trendy and it will suit our little tribe of four to a tee.

 The boys can just play as we eat, sip coffee and chat.
-So sometimes, not all the time, but sometimes I think two is easier than one.
+So sometimes – not all the time – but sometimes, I think two is easier than one.